dragonflydb/documentation/docs/command-reference/server-management/info.md

 Here is the meaning of all fields in the **cpu** section:

-*   `used_cpu_sys`: System CPU consumed by the Redis server, which is the sum of system CPU consumed by all threads of the server process (main thread and background threads)
+*   `used_cpu_sys`: System CPU consumed by the Dragonfly server, which is the sum of system CPU consumed by all threads of the server process (main thread and background threads)
-*   `used_cpu_user`: User CPU consumed by the Redis server, which is the sum of user CPU consumed by all threads of the server process (main thread and background threads)
+*   `used_cpu_user`: User CPU consumed by the Dragonfly server, which is the sum of user CPU consumed by all threads of the server process (main thread and background threads)
 *   `used_cpu_sys_children`: System CPU consumed by the background processes
 *   `used_cpu_user_children`: User CPU consumed by the background processes
-*   `used_cpu_sys_main_thread`: System CPU consumed by the Redis server main thread
+*   `used_cpu_sys_main_thread`: System CPU consumed by the Dragonfly server main thread
-*   `used_cpu_user_main_thread`: User CPU consumed by the Redis server main thread
+*   `used_cpu_user_main_thread`: User CPU consumed by the Dragonfly server main thread

 The **commandstats** section provides statistics based on the command type, including the number of calls that reached command execution (not rejected),